-We are a group of passionate collectors spanning everything from coins to action figures to model cars and more.
+We are a community of passionate collectors spanning everything from coins, to action figures, to model cars, and more.
 As collectors we all have strong opinions, and disagreements are inevitable.
 However, we all need to be kind, courteous, and calm in all discussions.

 Name calling, mocking, and angry tones never contribute to productive discussions.
 Keep a level head, take a deep breath, and don't escalate arguments.
 We want the Squad to be a fun and welcoming team!

 If you ever have a concern with a specific member, please contact the Squad Coordinator at firstname.lastname@example.org for investigation and resolution.
-Direct confrontations rarely go well.
+Direct confrontations between members do not tend to go well.

 2. Strive for accuracy, honesty, and neutrality.

 A crucial part of hobbyDB's mission is to be an accurate and reliable source of information on every collectible ever made.
-We don't tolerate any intentionally false, misleading, or biased information added to the site.
-This includes Price Points, Database Items, and other information.
+We do not tolerate the addition of any intentionally false, misleading, or biased information.
+This includes Price Points, Database Items, and other data.
 See Price Point Quality Standards and Neutral Point of View for more details.